From Facebook to Policebook 22:18 Feabh 03 0 comments

 read full story / add a comment

-mayo / rights and freedoms / news report Dé hAoine Samhain 15, 2013 13:09 byRossport Solidarity Reporter 1 image 1 video file 1 audio file
+mayo / rights, freedoms and repression / news report Dé hAoine Samhain 15, 2013 13:09 byRossport Solidarity Reporter 1 image 1 video file 1 audio file

 Judge Denis McLoughlin presided over yesterdays monthly sitting of Belmullet district court.
 Amongst the defendants were 5 people up on charges because of their opposition to the Shell Corrib gas project.
 Of the Shell related cases only one was heard, resulting in John Monaghan being convicted and fined E350 and disqualified from driving for one year.
 Of particular note in this case was that some of the evidence that was used to convict Mr Monaghan, came from Sgt Dermot Butler, who was one of the named Gardaí that a former Shell subcontractor claimed helped to transfer the alcohol that he delivered to Belmullet Garda station on behalf of Shell.
 Also of particular note was that one IRMS security guard also confirmed that IRMS had a practice of profiling certain members of the local community and other campaigners.